Extremal Peisert-type graphs without the strict-EKR property: Computational results and a further problem

 \section{Computational results and a further problem}

-In this section, we provide computational results on the total number of pairwise non-isomorphic Peisert-type graphs of order $q^2$ with or without strict-EKR property for small values of $q$.
+In this section, we provide computational results on the total number of pairwise non-isomorphic Peisert-type graphs of order $q^2$ with or without the strict-EKR property for small values of $q$.

 It follows from Corollary \ref{cor:3iso} that, for any prime power $q$, all Peisert-type graphs of type $(3,q)$ are isomorphic.
 Since the complement of a Peisert-type graph of type $(m,q)$ is a Peisert-type graph of type $(q+1-m,q)$, we conclude that the number of pairwise non-isomorphic Peisert-type graphs of type $(m,q)$ is equal to the number of pairwise non-isomorphic Peisert-type graphs of type $(q+1-m,q)$.
 Whenever $q \leq 5$, there exists a unique Peisert-type graph of type $(m,q)$ for any admissible value of $m$, that is, $1 \le m \le q$.
-Given a prime power $q$, let $e_q$ denote the smallest value of $m$ such that a Peisert-type graph without strict-EKR property and of type $(m,q)$ exists.
+Given a prime power $q$, let $e_q$ denote the smallest value of $m$ such that a Peisert-type graph without the strict-EKR property and of type $(m,q)$ exists.
 We call this value of $e_q$ \emph{extremal}.
 In this paper, we have determined the value of $e_q$ for any prime power $q$.
-The following tables, for small values of $q$, give computational information on how many Peisert-type graphs with/without strict-EKR property there exist.
-In particular, the value of $e_q$ and the uniqueness of an extremal graph can be seen from the tables, and this agrees with the main results obtained in this paper.